Working with Genie at Engee

 log_file

-parameter was not specified when the application was started, the command will still output the current logs.
+parameter was not specified when launching the application, the command will still output the current logs.

-You can use third-party packages in an application.
+You can use third-party packages in the application.

 file and run the command: